 - Existing properties cannot be removed

-- Changing the required flag for an existing property is not allowed
+- Required flag for an existing property cannot be changed

 You should receive the following output from the above command: